pedra/electronize/README.md

 ## Install

-Electronize has two layers: the **development** layer, which is installed in the ./src folder and the **build** layer, at the root of the project.
+Electronizer has two layers: the **development** layer, which is installed in the ./src folder and the **build** layer, at the root of the project.

 You need to install NPM dependencies on these two layers: